ManjulaChalla/Montecarlo-MultiGPU/README.md

 ### On Linux*
 Perform the following steps:
-1. Change to the `HSOpticalFlow` directory.
+1. Change to the `MontecarloMultiGPU` directory.
 2. Build the program.
    ```
    $ mkdir build